Things to see and do in the area around Confederation Homestead:

 Weekly farmers’ market on Friday afternoons 1-5 p.m., in the summer at the corner of Hwy 35 and 118, at Carnarvon.

 Features: Go Karts, 9 Hole Mini Golf, Ice Cream Parlour

 Looking for a excellent highly skilled and very dedicated cabinet maker/fine carpenter?
-We highly recommend Trevor Chaulk of Chaulk Woodworking, at 8 Peck Street, Minden, ON 705-457-7797, http://www.chaulkkitchenandbath.com/ We have had Trevor do many projects for us including the wonderful cabinetry in our kitchen, which you can view in our picture gallery.
+We highly recommend Trevor Chaulk of Chaulk Woodworking, on Hwy 35, just south of Minden, ON 705-457-7797, http://www.chaulkkitchenandbath.com/ We have had Trevor do many projects for us including the wonderful cabinetry in our kitchen, which you can view in our picture gallery.
 His work is highly detail oriented and very well made.
 The facing of our kitchen cabinets was made from the reclaimed wood from the original barn on the property which is extremely hard, antique hemlock.

 Quilts in the bedrooms

 If you love the quilts on the beds, and are thinking that you would like to purchase one for yourself, you can.
 These are quilts made by Amish women which we purchased in July, 2011 and January 2012 directly from Hannah’s Quilts and Crafts in Lancaster.
 PA in the USA.
 Mrs. Hannah Stolzfoos runs her business out of her home selling only top quality handcrafted quilts, pillows, and various other crafts such as aprons, pot holders etc., made by herself and other women of her Amish community.
 While we went there personally, you don’t need to, as she does mail order.